-You can add demographic data to the map using the boundary tool.
-Currently we have US census data for zip code, counties, states, and congressional districts.
+Using our interactive demographic map, you are able to add demographic data to the map using the boundary tool.
+Currently we have US census data for our demographic map by zip code, counties, states, and congressional districts.
 These overlays are useful in spotting key trends in your data.
 With demographic overlays on your map, you can easily segment your data and access location-specific information related to race, housing, age, citizenship status, education, income, transportation, labor, and gender.

 - Display demographic boundaries.
 Creating boundaries that identify trends related to demographic census data can be done in a matter of seconds.
 All you have to do is open the boundary tool in your map, select your boundary type, and choose the option to fill your boundaries with demographic census data.